 - 2.1.
 King-Spadina is a diverse, mixed-use neighbourhood in the City with a large concentration of jobs in the culture sector, growing residential communities, historic and well-used parks, animated commercial main streets, a lively arts scene including theatres, live music venues and galleries, and a vibrant nighttime economy.
 Situated within walking distance of the Financial District and the waterfront, King-Spadina will continue to draw businesses, residents and visitors as it continues its evolution from an industrial district to a true mixed-use neighbourhood. - 2.2.
 King-Spadina's identity comes from its heritage character including from the adaptive re-use of heritage properties for office and culture sector employment uses, such as small-scale employment uses and the arts.
 The Area's heritage character is defined by a range of heritage resources, including a concentration of significant 19th and 20th century heritage properties associated with several periods of Toronto's historical and economic development.
-The historic views, parks and open spaces, network of laneways and mid-block connections also contribute to its heritage character.
+The parks and open spaces, network of laneways and midblock connections also contribute to its heritage character.
 The retention of the heritage character and the adaptive re-use of heritage properties for office and cultural, and employment uses is an important part of the built form and land use vision for King-Spadina. - 2.3.
-Development and investment in King-Spadina will: - 2.3.1. contribute to King-Spadina's identity, providing sensitive infill development and investment that is contextually and historically sensitive; - 2.3.2. support and enhance the cluster of employment in the King-Spadina Area, particularly for office and culture sector employment uses; - 2.3.3. conserve and complement the Area's heritage resources; - contribute to community service facilities, green infrastructure, physical infrastructure and parkland in proportion to the population generated by development; and - 2.3.5. create an expanded, enhanced and high quality public realm.
+Development and investment in King-Spadina will: - contribute to King-Spadina's identity, providing compatible infill development and investment that is contextually and historically appropriate; - 2.3.2. support and enhance the cluster of employment in the King-Spadina Area, particularly for office and culture sector employment uses; - 2.3.3. conserve the Area's heritage resources and consider the adaptive re-use of properties on the heritage register, in particular, but not exclusively, for culture sector employment uses; - 2.3.4. contribute to community service facilities, green infrastructure, physical infrastructure and parkland in proportion to the population generated by development; and - 2.3.5. create an expanded, enhanced and high quality public realm.